openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 # A private flow through JoinMarket

-Guidance to get started with sending bitcoin through the JoinMarket wallet following basic good practices.
+Bitcoin privacy starts on the base layer where cooperative transactions with equal amount outputs - known as coinjoins - are used.
+This document aims to provide an introduction to using JoinMarket, a decentralized, liquidity market based coinjoin implementation following basic good practices.

 ## Common definitions
 ### Mixdepth
-* one of the accounts in the joinmarket wallet
+* One of the accounts in the JoinMarket wallet.
-* abbreviated to m0 / m1 / m2 / m3 / m4
+* Abbreviated to m0 / m1 / m2 / m3 / m4
-* all are derived from the same BIP32 compatible HD seed
+* All are derived from the same BIP32 and BIP39 compatible HD seed.

 ### Sweep
-* it means sending one or multiple utxos without creating change
+* It means sending one or multiple utxos without creating change.
-* it is achieved by sending all utxos (except the ones frozen) from an account
+* It is achieved by sending all utxos (except the ones frozen) from an account.
-* the amount is not fixed and fees come off the sum of the inputs
+* The amount is not fixed and fees come off the sum of the inputs.

 ### Status labels
 * applied automatically by JoinMarket via a simple transaction analyses